Selected Thoughts About Religions

 how it shapes history

-misconceptions cultivated by seekers of power
+Fatal misconceptions cultivated by seekers of

 Why did I post Buddhism and Taoism first?
 I started this religions page in September 2006, when a speech by the Catholic Pope – attempting to create greater world dialogue on religions – created a huge negative reaction in the Muslim world.
 The lack of understanding between the two was so huge… and so important… I felt called to say at least something.
 But with that concern – why in the world start with Buddhism and Taoism?